QueennN/sloth-js/README.md

 # Introduction

-Fookie JS is a lifecycle-based web application development method.
+Fookie JS is a framework for a reactive programming.lifecycle-based web application development method.
 It does most things automatically for your APIs.
 In this way, it allows you to easily make our application with small code pieces.

 ## Core Features

 - Write clean and less code. (%70-%90 less code.I'm not kidding.)
+- Manage your fookie instance with API.
+(Dont need configuration file)
 - Develop your application by adding small pieces of code
 - Default health check
 - Prometheus metric.